Cambridge-Hands-On-Science/Experiments/Experiments/Maths/Kruskal's count.md

 **Players follow playing cards around a circle and watch as they magically come together** - Players follow playing cards around a circle and watch as they magically come together

-Last initially checked on 2024-02-15 by Lauren Mason (llm34@cam.ac.uk) and double-checked on 2023-02-14 by Asmita Niyogi (an637@cam.ac.uk)
+Last initially checked on 2024-02-15 by Lauren Mason (llm34@cam.ac.uk) and double-checked on 2024-02-15 by Isobel Gilham (ig419@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->